chr0n06/PirateDice/README.md

 ### Issue(s)
 - [x] Line 133 :: service : EVERYTIME WE PLAY PTS INCREMENT for PirateBoatCards
+- [ ] Problem when player pts is shorter than the pirateBoatCards

 <!--
 35 cartes Pirates